A novel, first-in-its-kind, aptamer-based LYTACs to address the unmet clinical need of diabetic wounds.

 • Its receptor IL-1R1

-• MMP-9
+• MMP-9 for degradation

 These proteins are known to play a key role in impaired healing in diabetic wounds.
 Our hypothesis is that:

 a) Aptamer-based LYTACs' mechanism of action may offer the potential to deliver a controlled, dose-dependent reduction of MMP-9, IL-1β, and its receptor IL-1R1.
-This could moderate the excessive DFU inflammatory response while maintaining biologically beneficial levels of these proteins to promote healing and prevent infection.
+This would moderate the excessive DFU inflammatory response while maintaining biologically beneficial levels of these proteins to promote healing and prevent infection.

 b) The simultaneous targeting of these relevant proteins will produce a synergistic effect in the inflammation cascade, providing superior efficacy outcomes.